openshift/enhancements/enhancements/mcd-reboot-exceptions.md

 regression over the current behaviour.

-False negatives can be mitigated by defaulting to the current behaviour (reboot), preventing the admin from tampering with the whitelist, and only adding new domains after Engineering and QE validate that the changes are safe.
+False negatives can be mitigated by defaulting to the current behaviour (reboot), preventing the admin from tampering with the list of domains with exceptions, and only adding new domains after Engineering and QE validate that the changes are safe.

 ## Design Details